KikoKuruma/ExpenseLocate/DEPLOYMENT.md

    - **Description:** Expense management system
    - **Redirect URI:** `https://your-domain.com/api/auth/callback`
 4. Copy the Client ID and Secret to your `.env` file

+If you do not configure `REPLIT_DOMAINS`, ExpenseLocator will automatically provision a local admin session using the values above so you can access the application immediately in Docker or other self-hosted environments.

 ## Deployment Options